seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 let and const are block-Scoped, inside the {}

-let : can be update, mutable
+let: can be update, mutable

-const : can not be update, mutable
+const: can not be update, mutable

 ```js
 let width = 12;